Subsections of Getting started

 -h, --help help for host

--m, --hosts strings Accepts comma-separated names of hosts.
+-m, --hosts stringArray Accepts space-separated names of hosts.
+Specify multiple times for multiple hosts.

 Global Flags: